Open Doors Leadership Program

-Open Doors leadership programming includes:
+Nightingale's leadership programming includes:

-This new curriculum engages every student in the building in conversations and activities about the same topic at the same time.
+The Schoolhouse curriculum engages every student in the building in conversations and activities about the same topic at the same time.
 Students work together across divisions to think and work purposefully on issues including public speaking, leadership and storytelling, group dynamics and group think, active listening, conflict resolution, and decision-making.

 Leadership Seminar in Class X